-How The Black In Fashion Council's Discovery Showroom Made Space For Emerging Black Designers At NYFW
+The Black In Fashion Council's NYFW Showroom Boosted Visibility For These Emerging Designers

 On a fundamental level, the raison d'etre for Fashion Week is to present clothes that capture the current moment and consider the future.
 That said, this season's NYFW came with huge responsibility.
 Amidst the explosion of racial justice issues, a still-raging pandemic, and a blazing American West, the occasion had to reckon with our reality in order to be adequate, let alone exceptional.
 The Black In Fashion Council, which launched this June, chose to turn this moment into opportunity — creating a Discovery Showroom for emerging Black designers to be seen and heard.

 In addition to the usual (and, amidst COVID-19, unusual) programming, the showroom gave designers like Kenneth Nicholson and Theophilio a physical, "IRL" space at Spring Studios at which they could show their designs.
 With IMG as a sponsor, the showroom helped to remove some of the barriers to entry that have guarded NYFW in years past — chief among them all being cost.
 According to a 2019 article by Vogue Business, showing at NYFW can cost upwards of $300,000 — a tall order for emerging labels, many of whom are already struggling to stay profitable amidst the pandemic.
 "My biggest barrier was financial," Aaron Potts of APOTTS tells TZR, when asked about past challenges in showing at the event.
 "This showroom space has allowed for funds to be diverted from paying for a space to actually creating a good collection."